virtual-labs/exp-gene-isolation-iitkgp/experiment/genecloningmethod/theory.md

 Illustration - Just like mosquito acts as an insect vector to transfer the malaria parasite into human body, similarly plasmids acts as vector to transfer the gene of interest into the host organism.

 Three types of vector system have been used with varying degrees of success with higher plants-
    a.
 Vector based on naturally occurring plasmids of Agrobacterium.
    b.
 Direct gene transfer using various types of plasmid DNA.
    c.
 Vectors based on plant viruses.

-  a.
+  #### a.
 Vector based on naturally occurring plasmids of Agrobacterium.
 The Ti(tumour - inducing) plasmid that is present in the cell wall of this bacteria carries numerous genes involved in the infectious process.
 These genes direct the synthesis of unusual compounds, called opines, that the bacteria use as nutrients.
 Using the Ti plasmid to introduce new genes into a plant cell.
 There are **novel strategies** that are used for inserting new DNA into plasmid these are-

-1.	**Binary vector strategy**
+#### 1. Binary vector strategy
 In this, the tumour causing genes have been removed from Agrobacterium to prevent formation of tumour in plants but virulence genes are retained that help in transfer of T DNA from Agrobacterium to the plants.
 Binary vector is a smaller plasmid that contains T-DNA region, which will be transferred to the plant later.
 The gene of interest is cloned into the T-DNA region of this binary vector.
 Now, this constructed binary vector is transferred to Agrobacterium cells.
 The Agrobacterium genes already contain the disarmed Ti plasmid with virulence genes.
 Further, this Agrobacterium that has a binary vector is co-cultivated with plant cells or tissues.
 During this process, the virulence genes on the disarmed Ti plasmid are activated, leading to the transfer of the T-DNA region from the binary vector into the plant cell genome.